zephyrproject-rtos/zephyr/doc/reference/kernel/other/float.rst

 On the ARM Cortex-M architecture with the Floating Point Extension the kernel treats *all* threads as FPU users when shared FP registers mode is enabled.
-This means that the floating point registers are saved and restored during a context switch, even when the associated threads are not using them.
-Each thread must provide an extra 132 bytes of stack space where these register values can be saved.
+This means that the floating point registers are saved and restored during each context switch, even when the associated threads are not using them.
+Each thread must provide an extra 72 bytes of stack space where these register values can be saved.
+Lazy Stacking is currently not supported in Zephyr applications on ARM Cortex-M architecture, and the feature is explicitly disabled during system boot.

 On the x86 architecture the kernel treats each thread as a non-user, FPU user or SSE user on a case-by-case basis.
 A "lazy save" algorithm is used